 Brügger, Brücker, Brugger, Brucker

 The noble von Brügger family descends from the knight colonel Andreas von Brügger (Brücker) (1588-1653) in Switzerland.
-Swiss sources have previously stated that the family died out with Johann (Hans) Friedrich Brügger in 1705, they have concluded without investigating when and where the son Anders Brügger died.
+Swiss sources have previously stated that the male line of the family died out with Hercules Ulysses von Brügger in 1806, they have concluded without investigating when and where Andreas von Brügger´s grandson Andreas Brügger died.

-But there are many descendants of Anders Brügger, who died no later than 1711 in Norway, his widow Maria 1711 lived in Halden.
-This Andreas Brügger must be the Anders Brügger who was born in 1666 in Switzerland.
-I have been searching document collections (urkunden) for Brügger throughout Europe for many decades.
-Anders Brügger was probably one of several officers who, at that time, were recruited to Fredrikstad and Halden for the defense against Sweden.
-The son Andreas Andreasen Brügger (ca. 1697-1753) was an officer in Norway, so were some of his descendants.
+here are many descendants of Andreas Brügger, who died no later than 1711 in Norway, his widow Maria 1711 lived in Halden.
+This Andreas Brügger must be the Andreas Brügger who was born in 1666 in Switzerland.
+I have been searching in document collections (urkunden) for Brügger throughout Europe for many decades.
+Andreas Brügger was probably one of several officers who, at that time, were recruited to Fredrikstad and Halden for the defense against Sweden.
+The son Andreas Andreasen Brügger (born about 1697, died 1753) was an officer in Norway, so were some of his descendants.
 Many of his ancestors in Switzerland also were officers, and some had military service in other countries.

 Extra tax 1711 for Halden (Fredrikshald):